Home

 Art Education

-Hirshhorn Museum ArtLab for Teens
+Hirshhorn Museum, ArtLab for Teens

 The Foundation supports programs that share the goal of providing art education to underserved communities, especially those having insufficient access to arts learning.
 Support for these endeavors stems from the Foundation’s strong belief that access to the arts creates opportunities that improve the lives of underserved people and communities.